antishillaktion/antishill/README.md

 # Anti Shill List

-This list is a mirror from the official list of pid OnlyF*ns and othet degeneracy peddling accounts on Twitter.
+This list is a mirror from the official list of paid OnlyF*ns and othet degeneracy peddling accounts on Twitter.
 This list is comprehensive but not complete, and additions are welcome.

+# Purpose

+Stop the peddling of smut to minors, who are considerably a large section of the site formerly known as Twitter's userbase (Around 80 million according to Statista in 2022)